nikitavoloboev/data/focusing/rules.md

 - Only keep good & memorable photos.
 Clean up the rest.
 Sort into albums.
 - Don't over edit photos & share freely.
+- Be confident in how I look and experiment with photos/videos.
+Not all photos/videos have to be shared.
+It's the memories that count.

 ## Email